uqlibrary/homepage-react/docs/admin-howto.md

 ## Alerts Admin system

 Need to add or remove users?
 Request LTS staff update the AD entry for the specific user

+To edit the Alerts Admin Help (and other on page labels), edit [alertsadmin.locale.js](https://github.com/uqlibrary/homepage-react/blob/user-admin-manage/src/modules/Pages/Admin/Alerts/alertsadmin.locale.js).
+ When the build succeeds, you will be able to see your changes [here](https://homepage-development.library.uq.edu.au/user-admin-manage/#/admin/alerts).